adefowoke/PowerBI_Sales_Analysis/README.md

  - load both  Date_table and  Super_Store_Sales data into PowerBi by clicking on the 'Get Data' tab and selecting Excel, locate where these data are, and load

 2. Perform the required data transformations in the Power Query Editor window:
- - When the sales data is loaded, select all three tables ( Orders, People, Returns):
+ - When the sales and date data are loaded :
    * promote the first row as the header for each table
    * Ensure the data types for each column are appropriate
- - It is good practice to rename applied steps appropriately for future reference
+ - It is good practice to rename each applied step appropriately for future reference

 3. Create the relationships between the loaded tables.